etiennevanderpoel/ocvpn/README.md

     Close: Safely close an active VPN connection and restore network settings.
     Status: Check if a VPN connection is active and if the associated network interface is up.
     Customisable: All 3 scripts can be edited for a specific user, VPN group, and VPN URL.
         Ideally you should edit *ocvpnup* and *ocvpndown*, so that you only need to run these two scripts.
+You can edit the main script to hardcode the user, group and URL.
     Cleanup: attempts to do a clean VPN setup and teardown.

 Note on prompts: